abreen/Presto/README.md

 sources.
 It was written as a custom solution for using Markdown on a restrictive web server, as an alternative to other static website publishers that require elaborate libraries or superuser privileges for installation.
-Its only requirement is Python 2.6 or newer (including Python 3).
+Its only requirement is Python 3.

 ## Usage